Harshalmandale3/SpringBasics_AOP_usingAfterAdvice/README.md

 # SpringBasics AOP using After Returning Advice
 Spring Basics AOP using After Advice is a way of implementing Aspect-Oriented Programming (AOP) in Spring.
-It is a way of adding additional behavior to existing code without modifying the code itself.
-After Advice is a type of AOP advice that gets executed after a method invocation.
+It is a way of adding additional behavior to existing code without modifying the code itself.After Advice is a type of AOP advice that gets executed after a method invocation.
 It is used to do additional processing after the method returns a result.